henryliuser/studio1/studio1.md

-flaming bow/arrows combust on contact making hazard and DoT * thousand island flamethrower torch basic audio haul flaming whip tryndamere slash sword but like vertical *
+flaming bow/arrows combust on contact making hazard and DoT * thousand island flamethrower torch fix two slowing obstacles will overwrite each other basic audio haul flaming whip tryndamere slash sword but like vertical *